AlexanderKolomiiets/promptopia/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory of the project and provide the MongoDB connection string.
+3. Create a `.env` file in the root directory of the project and provide the MongoDB connection string.
 For example:

 ```
 GOOGLE_ID=your-google-id